 Under the Privacy Act of 1988, provisions have been laid out for the collection, use, and protection of private information of individuals by government agencies as well as certain private sector organizations and businesses.
 These provisions are defined for both the federal and the state levels.

-- Australian Privacy Principles (APPs): The APPs cover open and transparent management of personal information of individuals, a guarantee of anonymity, seeking of consent for use and dissemination of personal information, notification for the collection of personal information, access to personal information, and correction of the information if the need arises.
+- Australian Privacy Principles (APPs): The APPs cover open and transparent management of personal information of individuals, a guarantee of anonymity, seeking of consent for the use and dissemination of personal information, notification for the collection of personal information, access to personal information, and correction of the information if the need arises.

-- Personal Information: ‘Personal information’ under the Act includes name, address, contact details, date of birth, gender, race, and sexual orientation of an individual.
-Health information, tax file numbers, credit history, electoral roll information, history of old minor criminal convictions (spent convictions) also fall under this category of information that may be sought by the agencies.
+- Personal Information: ‘Personal information’ under the Act includes the name, address, contact details, date of birth, gender, race, and sexual orientation of an individual.
+Health information, tax file numbers, credit history, electoral roll information, and history of old minor criminal convictions (spent convictions) also fall under this category of information that may be sought by the agencies.